camercu/oscp-prep/CHEATSHEET.md

 or use these flags with ssh: `-o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null`

 ## 11.2.
-Use Legacy Key Exchange Algorithm with SSH
+Use Legacy Key Exchange Algorithm or Cipher with SSH

 If you try to ssh onto a host and get an error like: